agdturner/agdt-java-project-Geomorphometrics/README.md

 https://github.com/agdturner/agdt-java-project-Geomorphometrics/

-A Java library for producing geomorphometrics from digital elevation data.
+An example use of Grids for producing geomorphometrics from digital elevation data.

-The library is an example use of Grids (https://github.com/agdturner/agdt-java-generic-grids) - a Java library for 2D square celled raster data processing.
-The library is designed to be capable of processing very large data sets on relatively modest computational resources

 ## Usages
 1. The library has been used to generate geomorphometrics for a number of regions of the world including most recently glacial regions.
 2. The library may be more generally useful for producing metrics of the state and change of any surface relative to a given plane.

-More example usages are wanted.
 If you use this library please add to this list.

 ## Code status and development roadmap
 This code is actively being developed.